-In secondary schools these days it’s common practice to invite the student along to parents’ evenings, but this isn’t the case in all schools, so it’s important to check beforehand.
-If your child is on the guest list, then it’s up to your family whether or not you take them along, but there can be great value in involving a secondary school student in discussions about their education – promoting a sense of ownership and emphasising the young person’s role in working with teachers and parents towards success.
-Primary-age children are generally left at home (with supervision of course) or entertained at school, so parents and teachers can chat more freely.
+In secondary (and some primary) schools it’s now common practice to invite the student along to parents’ evenings.
+But this isn’t the case in all schools, so it’s important to check beforehand.
+If your child is on the guest list, then it’s up to your family whether you take them along, but there can be great value in involving a secondary school student in discussions about their education – promoting a sense of ownership and emphasising the young person’s role in working with teachers and parents towards success.

 Parents’ evenings are strictly an update on progress, not an opportunity for either parents or teachers to drop a bombshell.
 If you become aware of an issue, don’t wait for parents’ evening to roll around - contact the school as soon as possible and make an appointment with the relevant staff to discuss it specifically.
 By the same token, the school should let you know of any problems and work with you to deal with them as they arise.

-Jot down a list of questions and observations on each subject in advance so you’re your appointments are focused and make the most of the limited time.
+Jot down a list of questions and/or observations (not too many, though) on each subject in advance so you’re your appointments are focused and make the most of the limited time.

 Some useful questions might be: